-Making better textures for games, 'power of two' and proper image dimensions
+Make better textures for games, 'Power of two' & proper image dimensions

 There are a couple of fundamental 'rules' applicable to making content for any sort of interactive media or 'game' that need particular attention paid to them.
 Whilst ignoring them won't always or necessarily 'break' a game the content is going in to, doing so will effect performance detrimentally, and to varying degrees, depending on how poorly implemented they are.